IS561/SafetyAudit/README.md

 It started from a quiet group at the start but as we started discussing about the assignment everyone had a unique approach for the question.
 Everyone’s approach helped in increasing other persons understanding and knowledge.
 Team collaboration and ownership is the point that every member really appreciated.

+## Retionales

+* Since our scenario is to analyze exit and exit access for building safety consideration, we considered the place we need to exit.
+‘Room’ could be the first entity that we pointed out because room includes both ‘Occupants’ and ‘Aisles’.
+And ‘Room Exit’ is a class, which includes several methods for ‘Occupants’ to go out of the room.
+Such as ‘Room Door’, ‘Stairways’, and ‘Balconies’.
+The building, room and balcony could accommodate occupants.
+And ‘Room Exit’ includes several sub-classes.

 #  Entities

 ## Emergency Exit: